 Jenn had to find some outside activities close to her home in California and this is what she came up with: rollerblading on the beach path, walking at the beach, mountain biking with the Trail Angels (women’s biking group), road biking, and hiking.
 Now if Jenn wants to drive about 1 hour to 2 hours she can be backpacking, snowboarding, snowshoeing, and rock climbing.
 If she wants to she can go snowboarding in the morning and watch the sun set at the beach.
 Not too bad!

 Jenn has been hiking since 1997 and backpacking since 2004.
 She uses a double-wall tent for a shelter and tries to pack as light as possible.
 There are just some things she cannot give up in the backcountry.

 Since moving to California Jenn is mountain biking more than ever.
 She knows many of the local mountain biking trails and even mountain bikes at night.
-In April 2011 she completed the Counting Coup mountain bike race; 42 miles and over 8,000 feet of climbing.
+In April 2011 and 2013 she completed the Counting Coup mountain bike race; 42 miles and over 8,000 feet of climbing.
 In 2013 she shaved off an hour and 20 minutes off her previous time in 2011.

 In 2012 Jenn has been completing one century ride per month on the road bike.
 Her first double century ride in 2012 was the L.A.
 County Wheelmen’s Grand Tour- Lowland Route.
 This was a challenge but she still managed to finish as the 1st female and 7th out of 182 riders.